Indiana

 14. What are the consequences of rabies "exposure" in a pet that is "currently vaccinated"? (see also FAQ #6 and #13)

-• Dogs, cats and ferrets with a current vaccination status and which have been bitten or otherwise exposed to a known rabid animal, carnivorous wildlife species or bat should be:
+• Dogs, cats and ferrets with a current vaccination status and which have been bitten or otherwise potentially exposed to a rabid animal, carnivorous wildlife species or bat should be:

 • revaccinated immediately (within 96 hours of exposure), and